ttlAcademy/assets/README.md

-# assets
+# Logo

-public assets of ttl.academy
+This is main logo of ttl.academy